-If you are honest it happens a lot.
+If you are honest, it happens a lot.
 And it’s not just teens or women who look at others in comparison.
 My husband tells the story of a time he was in a meeting and everyone present was asked to vote on a decision by standing.
 He didn’t want to stand because he was against the proposal but he saw the majority stand including men he respected, so he caved to peer pressure and stood.
-Later he regretted that decision influenced by looking at what others were doing.
+Later he regretted that decision.

-School is about to start, or has already for some of you, and the pressure of peers will be suddenly upon your kids no matter their age.
-The desire to fit in, to be accepted, to be liked can be too much to resist, especially as children begin middle school or for our kids it was sixth grade.
+At school the pressure of peers will be suddenly upon your kids no matter their age.
+The desire to fit in, to be accepted, to be liked, can be too much to resist, especially as children begin middle school or for our kids it was sixth grade.

 Our children took lunches they made at home every morning for most of their school years.
 It was a financial and nutritional decision for us.
 In high school they had the flexibility to go out to lunch if they met the school’s grade requirements and saved enough money or they could buy in the cafeteria, on their dime.